Marcop-00/Marcop-00/README.md

 ### Hi there 👋

-- I'm Marco Pernisco, a Master's student of Computer Science at the University of Pisa.
+- I'm Marco Pernisco, Master's student of Computer Science at the University of Pisa.